ekrolen/data-512-wildfire-project/README.md

 2. Unzip the downloaded zip file.
 Inside the contained "GeoJSON Exports" folder you will see combined and merged datasets.
 Per the USGS website, "These datasets were created by combining 40 different, published wildland fire data sources.
 Each one of these data sources has a different spatial scale, spatial resolution, and time period for their particular wildland fire dataset.
 The purpose of these new datasets is to combine these disparate wildfire datasets, using a common set of attributes, into a single set of polygons with a single fire boundary for each fire.
 This dataset is intended to create a more comprehensive fire dataset than the existing datasets while eliminating duplication of fire polygons and attributes."
 We will be using only the "combined" datasets to avoid the duplication of fires in the "merged" datasets.

-3. Copy or move the "usgs_wildland_fire_combined_dataset.json.xml" and "Wildland_Fire_Polygon_Metadata.xml" into the "raw_data" folder of your repo.
+3. Copy or move the "Wildland_Fire_Polygon_Metadata.xml" into the "raw_data" folder of your repo.
 The Metadata file does not contain analyzable data, but is useful for understanding the raw data more thoroughly.

 4. Save your "USGS_Wildland_Fire_Combined_Dataset.json" file to the directory above your parent directory with the raw data, clean data, code etc. We used GitHub to manage code and the JSON is larger than their file systems will allow for.
-For this reason, we must reduce the data first, then save the data in an intermediate_data folder.
+For this reason, we must reduce the data first, then save the data in an intermediate_data folder (output of data_acquisition code below).

 5. Scripts in the data_filtering.ipynb will require both the [Pyproj](https://pyproj4.github.io/pyproj/stable/index.html), the [geojson](https://pypi.org/project/geojson/) module and the wildfire user module.
 Pyproj and geojson can be installed via pip.
 The wildfire user module should be downloaded from the course website, unzipped, and moved into the folder pointed to by your PYTHONPATH system variable.

-6. Run the data_acquisition script located in scr/ to select only fires in 1963-2023 which were within 1250 miles from Pahrump, NV.
+6. Run the data_acquisition script located in scr/ to select information on fires in 1963-2023 which were within 1250 miles from Pahrump, NV.

 7. Run the data_processing script located in scr/ to create the fire smoke estimator for Pahrump.